collindching/Data-Science-Journey/README.md

 - **To ship:**
     - Publish 20 Medium posts
     - Build 2 products (~80 hours)
-        1. Build a consumer product with Python, host with flask (~40 hrs)
+        1. Build a consumer product with Python, host with Flask (~40 hrs)
     - Build 5 side projects (~100 hours)
 - **To learn:**
     - Learn Python for SWE (>100 hrs)